The Johnson

 (This is what I discovered and developed, after doing it wrong for 15 years -- GW).

-That “right tool” (the “Kactus Kicker”) is what this page is all about.
+That “right tool” (the “Kill Your Cactus System”) is what this page is all about.

 Getting a permanent “kill” requires also that you kill the root systems, so that they cannot send up